gone369/json-spread/README.md

 ## Description

-A simple javascript library that helps first flatten a json structured object and creates duplicate objects off of each nested array elements.
+A simple javascript library that flattens a json structured object and then creates duplicate objects off of each nested array elements.

-Great for converting multi leveled json data to single level json that can be used to create csv,tsv,excel or other row column structured data.
+Great for converting multi leveled json to single level json that can be used to create csv,tsv,excel or other row column structured data.

 ## Installation
 ```bash